FOLIO: Natural Language Reasoning with First-Order Logic: Corpus Construction

 \subsection{NL-FOL alignment review}

-At this stage, we verify the alignment between NL sentences and FOL formulas.
 Apart from checking whether NL and FOL express equivalent meanings, we also add necessary commonsense knowledge in both the NL and FOL premises.
-Sometimes humans do not write certain commonsense knowledge in the premises.
-However, such knowledge is required in the FOL reasoning process, which is based solely on the premises given.
+Sometimes humans do not write certain commonsense knowledge in the premises that is required in the FOL reasoning process, which is based solely on the premises given.
 We add such knowledge as additional premises at this stage.
-In particular, intrinsic properties of some predicates are required in FOL reasoning process.
-For example, "LocatedIn(x, y)" and "Taller(x, y)" should be transitive and "BeFriends(x, y) and "BeFamily(x, y)" should be symmetric.
+In particular, intrinsic properties of some predicates are required in the FOL reasoning process.
+For example, "\texttt{LocatedIn(x,y)}" should be transitive and "\texttt{BeFamily(x,y)}" should be symmetric.